M

 Yes.
 Not someday.
 Now.

 Every child who tells a friend about Jesus is doing the work of a missionary.
 Every child who prays for an unreached people group is doing the work of a missionary.
-Every child who writes a letter to a missionary family, or saves allowance money for a Bible translation project, or learns three facts about a country they have never visited, is being shaped into the kind of person God uses to fill the silence with worship.
+Every child who writes a letter to a missionary family, or saves allowance money for a Bible translation project, or colors a page showing a family from an unreached people group and prays for them by name (our Christian coloring pages are a simple place to start), is being shaped into the kind of person God uses to fill the silence with worship.

 You do not need a plane ticket.
 You do not need a seminary degree.
 You need a heart that says, “God, I want your glory to be known among every people on earth, and I want to be part of making that happen.”